guptayush02/mobiquity_backend/README.md

 # Serve Project with frontend
 - Create simlink with frontend build folder
 - ` ln -s ~/Documents/projects/mobiquity/frontend/build/ public/`
-- move all files from build to public
+- move all files from build to public folder
 - Then run `node server.js`

 - `Open localhost:3000 to the browser`